2018 Oregon State Beavers football team

 The 2018 Oregon State Beavers football team represented Oregon State University during the 2018 NCAA Division I FBS football season.
 The team played their home games on campus at Reser Stadium in Corvallis, Oregon as a member of the North Division of the Pac-12 Conference.
 They were led by first-year head coach Jonathan Smith.
 The schedule was released on November 16, 2017.
 The Beavers finished the season with a 2–10 record.
 They went 1–8 in Pac-12 play and finished in last place in the North Division.

-Previous season

-The Beavers finished the 2017 season 1–11, 0–9 in Pac-12 play to finish in last place in the North Division.
-The Beavers entered the season with Gary Andersen as coach in his third year.
-After his squad opened with losses in five of their first six games, with their only win against Portland State, Andersen resigned and was replaced by interim head coach Cory Hall for the remainder of the season.